 We recognize all derivatives on our consolidated balance sheet at fair value.
 On the date that we enter into a derivative contract, we designate and document each derivative contract as one of the following at the time the contract is executed: (a) a hedge of a recognized asset or liability (fair value hedge); (b) a hedge of a forecasted transaction or the variability of cash flows to be received or paid related to a recognized asset or liability (cash flow hedge); (c) a hedge of a net investment in a foreign operation; or (d) a derivative instrument not designated as a hedging instrument.
 To qualify for hedge accounting, a derivative must be highly effective at reducing the risk associated with the exposure being hedged.
 In addition, the documentation must include the risk management objective and strategy.
 We assess and document quarterly the extent to which a derivative has been and is expected to continue to be effective in offsetting the changes in the fair value or the cash flows of the hedged item.
 To assess effectiveness, we use statistical methods, such as regression analysis, as well as nonstatistical methods including dollar-offset analysis.
-For a fair value hedge, we record changes in the fair value of the extent that it is effective, and changes in the fair value of the hedged asset or liability attributable to the hedged risk in the same financial statement category as the hedged item on the face of the statement of operations.
-For a cash flow hedge, to the extent that it is effective, we record changes in the fair value of the hedged transaction affects earnings and in the same financial statement category as the hedged item.
+For a fair value hedge, we record changes in the fair value of the derivative, to the extent that it is effective, and changes in the fair value of the hedged asset or liability attributable to the hedged risk in the same financial statement category as the hedged item on the face of the statement of operations.
+For a cash flow hedge, to the extent that it is effective, we record changes in the estimated fair value of the derivative in other comprehensive income.
+We subsequently reclassify these changes in estimated fair value to net income in the same period, or periods, that the hedged transaction affects earnings and in the same financial statement category as the hedged item.
 For derivative instruments not designated as a hedge for accounting purposes that were entered into as an economic hedge against changes in fair value of the related asset.
-For all other derivatives instrument not designated as a hedging instrument, we report changes in the fair value in the same financial statement category of the statement of operations as the changes in f
+For all other